The Food and Sleep Connection

 Teatime = bedtime.
 Warm up to wind it down.
 A cup of relaxing, caffeine-free tea like jasmine, peppermint, lavender or chamomile can be the sip you need to get shut-eye.

 Before you eat, drink and get sleepy, there's a complex relationship to uncover.
 Let's look closer at the connection between food and falling asleep.

 Spicy Foods Can Disrupt Sleep

-There are several studies that lend credence to what Cralle is saying.
+Now we know more about foods that help you sleep, let's discuss which foods can disrupt your dozing.
 A study out of Australia confirms what tummy-sensitive folks have long known — spicy food disrupts sleep.
 But it goes beyond heartburn.
 Men who poured Tabasco sauce and mustard on their dinner experienced less deep sleep than those eating bland food.
-This can lead to shorter sleep duration and poor sleep quality, which in turn impacts health in a myriad of ways.
+While this may seem like a strange connection, it has been found that eating spicy foods can lead to shorter sleep duration and poor sleep quality, which in turn impacts health in a myriad of ways.

-A lack of sleep causes hormonal changes in the body.
-Ghrelin, a hormone that causes increased appetite by telling you to eat more, increases.
-Leptin, a hormone that causes you to feel full and tells you to stop eating, decreases.
-Additionally, an Indian study found that insomniacs have lower levels of folic acid and vitamin B12, indicating there may be an association between nutrition deficiency and sleep status.
+A lack of sleep can even cause hormonal changes in the body.
+When you're low on sleep, Ghrelin, a hormone that causes increased appetite by telling you to eat more, increases and leptin, a hormone that causes you to feel full and tells you to stop eating, decreases.
+Therefore, when you're overtired, you actually feel hungrier than you would if you had more hours of sleep.
+This explains the results of an Indian study that found that insomniacs have lower levels of folic acid and vitamin B12, indicating there may be an association between nutrition deficiency and sleep status.